leifkeidl/ransomware/README.md

 **Course Project**

 ## Overview
 This project explores the design and behavior of ransomware in a **controlled, academic, and virtualized environment**.
-The objective is to understand how ransomware operates, how encryption affects file availability, and how defensive strategies may mitigate such attacks.
+The objective is to understand how ransomware operates and changes a live system.
-This project **is not intended for real-world deployment**, and all testing is performed inside an isolated Virtual Machine.
+This project **is not intended for real-world deployment**, and all testing is performed inside an isolated Virtual Machine specifically Seed Ubuntu (20.04).

 ## Project Goals
 - Execute a program that encrypts the contents of the user’s **home directory** inside a Linux VM.